morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 ```
 -----

-Check the status of the services.
+Check status of the services.
 ```
 $ systemctl status hostapd